greg-raven/grus/_posts/2019-01-25-please-do-not-cosponsor-s-7.md

 ---
-title: 'Please do not cosponsor S. 7'
+title: "Please do not cosponsor S. 7"
 layout: post
 categories:
 - Letters